cspalermo/learning-journal/README.md

 # Cathy's Learning journal

 ## Introduction

+Hello!
+I have worked in public service for over 15 years in the court system, the last few years in a management role.
+After reaching my goal of being an administrator, I realized this career path was not for me!
+So here I am, learning code and hoping for a change :paw_prints:

 - a hashtag creates a H1 Heading
 - 2 hashtags creates a H2 Heading